Alopecia (fur loss) in dogs

 Causes of alopecia

-- Over grooming can be due to stress, pain or irritated skin.
+- Over-grooming – Over grooming (grooming too much) often causes alopecia, saliva staining and red skin.
+It can be due to stress, pain or irritated skin.

 When to contact your vet